michaelbradley91/Pipes/NewPipeExample.md

 ```
 The commented line might surprise you.
 Given the capacity pipe is holding messages, why doesn't it check if its outlet can receive any of them?

-This is where the assumption that our pipe system forms a tree really comes to our rescue.
+This is where the assumption that our **pipe system forms a tree** really comes to our rescue.
 The capacity pipe's outlet has not been touched by this method.
-As the pipe system is a tree, we know that the pipe system off of this outlet has not been modified at all, meaning it is already resolved.
+As the pipe system is a tree, we know that the pipe system off of this outlet has not been modified at all, meaning it is **already resolved**.

-Therefore, since the capacity pipe already has messages stored in it, our outlet could not receive a message previously
+Therefore, since the capacity pipe already has messages stored in it, our outlet could not receive a message previously.

 As nothing has changed, this means it still cannot receive a message.
 This allows the capacity pipe to know Outlet.FindReceiver() will return null without calling it.
-If the pipe system is large, avoiding this call can save a lot of time.
+If the pipe system is large, avoiding this call can **save a lot of time**.